vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Aug 17 01:52:47 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Aug 18 01:53:35 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER